This Gist is a simple working example of how to use Docker containers to set up a MediaWiki development environment.

 - MariaDB image (stock) as the app database.
 The DB name is

-and there is no root password (use in dev only!) - Custom PHP/Apache image based on the mediawiki-docker image; this image sets up some appropriate PHP and Apache config options and installs PECL extensions.
+dev_wikiand there is no root password (use in dev only!) - Custom PHP/Apache image based on the mediawiki-docker image; this image sets up some appropriate PHP and Apache config options and installs PECL extensions.
 Custom

-folder will be mounted as a volume inside the Mediawiki container, so Download/clone Mediawiki and any necessary extensions there. web
+Create a top-level src and web directory inside of wherever you download these files.
+The src folder will be mounted as a volume inside the Mediawiki container, so Download/clone Mediawiki and any necessary extensions there. web is used to build the MW web application image.

 Your file structure should look like this: